theryeguy92/HTB-Solar-Lab/README.md

 ```

-However, in order to escalate our privaleges, we will have to pivot to another user in hopes to further escalate our privaleges.
+However, to escalate our privileges, we will have to pivot to another user in hopes to further escalate our privileges.

 ## Pivoting

 When exploring, we discovered a user named openfire via the Get-LocalUser command.
-After some googling, we discover that openfire is a instant messaging and group chat server.
+After some googling, we discovered that openfire is an instant messaging and group chat server.
 The Services that Openfire provides run on ports 9090 and 9091.

-I confirmed this via the command below, which gives us a IP and port of of 127.0.0.1:9090.
+I confirmed this via the command below, which gives us a IP and port of 127.0.0.1:9090.
 ```
 C:\users\blake\desktop> netstat -ano | findstr "9090"

   TCP    127.0.0.1:9090         0.0.0.0:0              LISTENING       2244

 ```
-In order to get access to openfire, we will have to navigate to port 9090 or port 9091.
+To get access to openfire, we will have to navigate to port 9090 or port 9091.
 We will have to tunnel via reverse port forwarding to those ports.
 To help us, Chisel is a great tool that helps with reverse port forwarding.
-We can simply clone the respratory from github, execute the build, then upload the windows.exe to execute the port forwarding.
+We can simply clone the respiratory from GitHub, execute the build, then upload the windows.exe to execute the port forwarding.

 ![chisel build](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/99cb98ad-0103-44e1-bf88-1f8d752bfa14)